Student Handbook

 Cutting Class

-Students must attend scheduled classes on a regular basis in order to keep up with coursework, achieve course objectives, learn skills and acquire knowledge, and earn the course credits required for grade promotion graduation from high school.
+Students must attend scheduled classes regularly in order to keep up with coursework, achieve course objectives, learn skills, acquire knowledge, and earn the course credits required for grade promotion graduation from high school.
 Absences from class can seriously disrupt the learning process.
 Cutting class means being absent from a scheduled class without permission.
 This includes instructional periods as well as lunch and activities such as assemblies.

 Student Arrival and Dismissal